THE FRAMEWORK

 Love Well

-To move toward another person with intention and care — anchored in identity and values, against the pull of threat.
-This is the costliest of the three postures.
-It is what the first two are building toward.
+To move toward another person with intention and care, anchored in identity and values, against the pull of threat.
+This is the costliest of the three postures, and it is what the first two are building toward.

-Shadow side: Love without curiosity or humility becomes control or codependency — movement toward the other that serves the self.
+Shadow side: Love without curiosity or humility becomes control or codependency.
+The movement toward the other is real, but it serves the self rather than the relationship.

 THE SEQUENCE